ripple/crypto-conditions/README.md

 For RSA any provider that supports **SHA256withRSA/PSS** signatures can be used.
 The library has been tested with BouncyCastle v1.46 but has no runtime dependancy on it.

 For ED25519 the library depends on [net.i2p.crypto.eddsa](https://github.com/str4d/ed25519-java).
-As there are no standard interfaces in the `java.security` namespace for EdDSA keys the library is included as a dependancy.
+As there are no standard interfaces in the `java.security` namespace for
+EdDSA keys, the library is included as a dependancy.
 Future versions will hopefully remove this dependency.

 ## Get it!